satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 scientific publishing, as collective authors and reviewers or as inter-related topics.
-As simple examples, one could add the number of quotations by two or more individuals in Figure X or the impact of two or more reviewers in Figure X. This could
+As simple examples, one could add the number of quotations by two or more individuals in Figure X or the impact of two or more reviewers in Figure X. This could be useful for determining, for example, when half of a pool of reviewers agree with a given statement in an article and disagree with the other half of the reviewers, but the codoesn’t combination of reviewers who agree with each other have a combined impact on a review that is greater than another combination of reviewers who agree with each other.

 clickstream data, web usage, downloads, citation